Updated: Dec 13, 2021

 The confidence output creates a confidence map and places it as a new channel for you.

-The confidence map is the direct result of the ML model with each pixel intensity indicating the how confident the model is that this is your object.
+The confidence map is the direct result of the ML model with each pixel intensity indicating how confident the model is that this is your object.
 A intensity of 255 indicates high confidence and lower values indicate less confidence.

 There are many ways to use the confidence map, the image below captures just a few examples: